Time/date periods

 StartDate

-A date in the 8-digit yyyymmdd format starts the backtest at a certain date (f.i.
+- A date in yyyymmdd format starts the simulation at a certain date (f.i.
 20090401 = April 1st, 2009).
-The simulation period begins earlier because the LookBack period is added in front of the date.
+The LookBack period is added in front of the date and begins accordingly earlier.
+Due to the lookback period, StartDate = 2006 is not the same as StartDate = 20060101.

-- StartDate = 0; (default) starts the simulation with the year number given by NumYears before the current year.
+- StartDate = 0 (default) starts the simulation with NumYears before the current year.

 EndDate